 1A.
 Major Categories Index lists the most important subjects in the full Part 4 Subject Index and the number of organizations in each category, with links for easy access.

 1B.
-Notable Online Reports lists 110 recent reports from leading organizations that are free for downloading.
+Notable Online Reports lists a Top 20 and More of recent reports from leading organizations that are free for downloading.
 Many of them can be considered as leading edge thinking about security and sustainability.
-A report on these under-appreciated reports will be available in 2017 or 2018.
+A report on these under-appreciated reports will be available is available here.

 1C.
 Notable Organizations briefly describes 50 of the more important and/or interesting organizations described in Part 3.

 1D.
-Notable Individuals (to be added) will provide brief descriptions of 25-50 global leaders in security and sustainability thinking.
+Notable Individuals provides brief descriptions of 40 global leaders in security and sustainability thinking.

 Part 2.
 Organization Title Index.
-Provides an alphabetical listing of 1,716 organizations, including 383 organizations with links to more extensive descriptions in Part 3.
+Provides an alphabetical listing of 1,700+ organizations, including 400+ organizations with more extensive descriptions in Part 3.
 A mere listing of an organization name does not offer much help because many centers and institutes appear pretty much the same.
 Thus, for ready identification, each of the organizations includes date of founding and location (if available), and one or two lines—occasionally three lines—of information about what the organization does, often with abbreviations to conserve space.